Goda’s Slave – Chapter 14: Body of the Giant

 Goda’s entire body jerked forward in that instant.
 Her arm thrust out towards the soldier, and for a split second Kanna was convinced that she was about to strike her.
 The soldier seemed to get that same impression, too, and her eyes widened, and she jumped back.

-But instead of hitting her, Goda merely opened a receptive hand.
+But instead of hitting her, Goda merely opened a hand.
 “Are you done?” she asked.

-The soldier dropped the papers into Goda’s open palm without saying another word.
+The soldier dropped the papers onto Goda’s palm without saying another word.
 Goda rolled forward into the next checkpoint.

 “What in God’s name was that all about?”
 Kanna huffed as they neared another gaggle of soldiers that seemed to be glancing into the cabin of each truck in line.